The Legal Cheek View

 Continue reading

-The good vibes continue when it comes to work/life balance.
-“We were really able to take on as much work as we were comfortable with, and they did not expect too much of us”, one newbie said.
-Again, however, this may differ between departments and according to time of year: “If you’re in a finance seat, particularly in Q4, then there will be early morning finishes and weekend working.”
-One trainee mentions needing to be prepared to work late evenings and even weekends in some teams.
+Work/life balance differs between departments and according to time of year: “If you’re in a finance seat, particularly in Q4, then there will be early morning finishes and weekend working.”
+For early finishes, dispute and arbitration seats seem to be the place to be, with one trainee “generally logging off at 6.30pm” whilst their peers in asset finance and shipping litigation worked “much longer hours”.
 Trainees are conscious, however, of how Reed Smith compares with other firms and consider themselves relatively fortunate: “The salary is at the higher end of firms without the constant horrendous hours trainees seem to be working elsewhere in the City.”
+NQ rates currently sit at £125,000; not quite crazy US MoneyLaw levels but still very respectable for the City.

 Insider Scorecard